Tai-Ch/NMJ_3DSegmentation/README.md

 # 3D Segmentation of Fluorescent signal in Neurons or Glia
-This workflow is designed to (1) create 3D mask from fluorescently labelled neurons or glia and (2) mask smFISH signal within a specific tissue for downstream smFISH analysis
+This workflow is designed to (1) create 3D mask from fluorescently labelled neurons or glia and (2) mask smFISH signal within a specific tissue for downstream smFISH analysis, using Fiji macros batch processing.

+This is the recommended organisation of the folders for the workflow.

 # Prepare .tif files
-Test

 # 3D Hysteresis Segmentation
 Test
 # Mask smFISH signal